 Why does currency matter?

 Issues of currency arise very frequently in assessing losses in international arbitration.
 The critical issue is not so much the currency in which any award is to be paid – unless the currency is truly exotic (unlikely) or subject to exchange controls (at least sometimes explicitly ruled out), a payment in one currency can today be quickly and very cheaply exchanged into another currency if the recipient wishes.
-The critical issue is, instead, in what currency is the award to be calculated, and on what dates are any amounts in other currencies to be translated into the award currency?
+The critical issues instead, are the currency in which the award is to be calculated and the dates on which any amounts in other currencies are to be translated into the award currency.

 |Loss calculated in local currency||Loss calculated in euros|

 |Local currency value||Exchange rate||Euro value||Local currency value||Exchange rate||Euro value|